 This case was a very famous case and an important precedent as well, so now a days in China, watching porno movies at home is a bit like the legal arrangements back at the Prohibition days in the United States under the Volstead Act, where one can not produce, sell, transfer, supply, but for some reason if you got a bottle of Whiskey and drink it at your home, then it would be alright.

 Now we know that watching porno at home may be alright, but what about downloading cyber pornography?
 We understood that based on the 2004 interpretation from the Supreme People’s Court, one not suppose to “reproduce” porno materials, so as such is downloading porno films or pictures an act of reproducing?
 This is very ambiguous indeed, and much has been debated about this in recent China and most of the intellectuals are leaning towards even if seen download as a kind of reproduction, then reproduction for private use does not contravene the law.
 It is however important to note that in recent year, a few person has been fined by the police for downloading porno materials on the net, but they are usually heatedly disputed and ends up in nothing definite.
+[49] There is actually a joke in China saying that, if downloading porno material is illegal, then most of the web users would be arrested.

 So downloading pornography materials may be all right with the law, what about uploading?
 Uploading is totally different from downloading.
 It is clearly illegal, as it is specifically forbidden by the 2004 interpretation from the Supreme People’s Court as a form of “spreading pornography materials”.
 Indeed, quite a few cases already exist as people uploading porno materials for all sorts of reasons and ends up being arrested.
+[50] Thus, uploading porno materials is definitely illegal.
+But what about if one did not intentionally uploading those materials but it was uploaded automatically due to software problems or design?

 Case study 10 - Li Zhong Rei drug and rape case.